Bicycle Playing Cards

 Bicycle Playing Cards is a brand of playing cards.
-Since 1885, the Bicycle brand has been manufactured by the United States Printing Company, which, in 1894, became the United States Playing Card Company (USPCC), now based in Erlanger, Kentucky.
-"Bicycle" is a trademark of that company.
+Since 1885, the Bicycle brand has been manufactured by the United States Printing Company, which, in 1954, became the United States Playing Card Company (USPCC), now based in Erlanger, Kentucky.
+"Bicycle" is a trademark of that company and is generally recognized as the USPCC's flagship brand of playing cards.

 The name Bicycle was chosen to reflect the popularity of the bicycle at the end of the 19th century.

 Design

 Bicycle cards follow the pattern of the French deck, containing 52 cards (13 in each of two red and two black suits), and include two jokers.
 The Bicycle trademark is printed on the ace of spades.
-Current decks contain two information/instruction cards as well.
+Current decks contain two advertisement cards as well.

-Bicycle playing cards are sold in a variety of designs, the most popular being the Rider Back design.
-They are available with standard indexes in poker size (3.5 × 2.5 in), bridge size (3.5x2.25 in), and pinochle decks, "Jumbo Index" poker decks and Lo Vision cards that are designed for the visually impaired.
-Other types of cards with varying backs, sizes, colors and custom designs are produced for magic tricks and as novelty and collectors' items.
+Bicycle playing cards are sold in a variety of back designs, with the "Rider Back" design (No. 63) being, by far, the most popular.
+They are available with standard indexes in poker size (3.5 × 2.5 in), bridge size (3.5x2.25 in), and pinochle decks, "Jumbo Index" decks and Lo Vision cards that are designed for the visually impaired.
+Other types of cards with varying backs, sizes, colors and custom designs are produced for magic tricks and as novelty and collector's items.

+Numbered back designs

+Many different back designs have been produced by USPCC and sold under the Bicycle brand.

 Significance in American wars

+World War I

 Toward the end of the World War I, the United States Playing Card Company produced four "War Series" decks under the Bicycle brand to represent each of the branches of the U.S. armed services: Flying Ace for the Aviation Section of the Signal Corps, Dreadnaught for the Navy, Invincible (aka Conqueror) for the Marine Corps, and Big Gun for the Army.
 The decks were printed in 1917, and apparently only given an extremely limited release before being withdrawn from circulation.
 It is unknown why the decks were not circulated, but one theory is that they were intended to be distributed to the troops overseas, and USPCC destroyed their inventory of the War Decks when Armistice was declared in 1918.
 Only a handful of these decks exist today.

+World War II

 During World War II, cards were produced that could be peeled apart when submerged in water.
 Portions of a large map could be drawn on the inside surfaces, and the halves were then reassembled to form an innocuous-looking deck.
 These cards were supplied to POWs for use in escapes.
 At least one example of such a deck is known to exist, and is on display at the International Spy Museum in Washington, DC.
 Modern reproductions have been sold in limited editions.